-At Karoo Wingshooting in South Africa, we consider the conservation of the game bird population in every wingshooting experience.
-Our aim is to assist with the maintenance and sustainability of the game bird population.
-All the game birds gathered from our bird hunts are consumed by either the hunter's, ourselves or the local community.
+At Karoo Wingshooting in South Africa, we consider the conservation of our game bird populations unconditionally.
+Our aim is to improve the habitat and guarantee the sustainability of our game bird populations.
+All the game birds gathered from our bird hunts are consumed by either the hunters, ourselves or the local community.

 Upland Game Bird Conservation

 Upland Game Bird Conservation is essential to the management of the wild game bird population.
-The totally wild populations of Upland Game Birds include various Partridge, Francolin, Spurfowl and Guineafowl species.
+These totally wild populations of Upland Game Birds include various Francolin, Spurfowl and Guineafowl species.
 No more than 30% of a population is harvested per annum.

-Waterfowl such as Geese are often considered a pest by the agricultural community as they trample valuable crops during the initial growth stage after germination.
+Waterfowl such as Geese are often considered a pest by the agricultural community as they trample and consume valuable crops during the initial growth stage after germination.
 The damage a flock of a thousand geese can cause on pastures is unimaginable to uninformed outsiders.
-By adding value in terms of concession fees paid to landowners, Karoo Wingshooting create tolerance towards the birds from landowners.
+By adding value in terms of concession fees paid to landowners, Karoo Wingshooting creates tolerance towards these birds from landowners.

 It is also seen as a protein supplement to their labour force and excess birds are distributed to the impoverished local communities.
-These benefits deter landowners from eradicating these birds en-mass.
-The employment of insalubrious solutions often leads to indiscriminant game bird eradication or secondary poisoning of other species who live in the area.
+These benefits deter landowners from eradicating these birds en masse.
+The employment of insalubrious solutions often leads to indiscriminate game bird eradication or secondary poisoning of other species that occur in the area.